-- 1 The Deputy Headteacher's decision: - 1.1 As soon as possible after the reporting of an incident which meets the criteria of Gross Misconduct, the Deputy Headteacher will review the evidence and may suspend the student, pending further investigation. - 1.2 In extreme instances, for example if a student poses a serious threat the life and wellbeing of others in the community, a student may be immediately expelled subject to an appeal to the Headteacher within 7 working days of written confirmation from the Deputy Headteacher. - 1.3 If suspension is warranted The Deputy Headteacher will decide upon the precise terms of the suspension and will advise the student, parent / guardian.
+- 1 The Deputy Headteacher's decision: - 1.1 As soon as possible after the reporting of an incident which meets the criteria of Gross Misconduct, the Deputy Headteacher will review the evidence and may suspend the student, pending further investigation. - 1.2 In extreme instances, for example if a student poses a serious threat the life and wellbeing of others in the community, a student may be immediately expelled.
+The expulsion is subject to an appeal to the Head Teacher.
+This must be received within 7 working days of the expulsion by the Deputy Headteacher.
+The notification will be sent by email to the address recorded on the school's system.
+It will be deemed as received simultaneously to it being sent.
+A paper copy will follow by post. - 1.3 If suspension is warranted The Deputy Headteacher will decide upon the precise terms of the suspension and will advise the student, parent / guardian.
 He will complete a Gross Misconduct form to be held on the student's record. - 1.4 Within seven days of the suspension the Deputy Headteacher will write to the student and their parent / guardian confirming the suspension and related terms. - 1.4.1 At this time they will arrange to meet the student and parent/guardian for the purpose of advising the student of the nature of the allegation. - 1.4.2 The Deputy Headteacher will also give notification of the date, time and venue of the Hearing to determine the outcome of investigation into the allegation.
 These arrangements will be confirmed in writing to the students and their parents / guardians and information advising the student of his / her rights will be contained within the letter.
 The Hearing should be fixed for a date as soon as is practicable. - 1.5 48 hours before the date fixed for the Hearing, the Deputy Headteacher must forward to the student and any other person to whom notice has been given, copies of the evidence that the School intends to produce at the Hearing. - 1.6 Vulnerable students are entitled to be supported as necessary at any stage of the procedure. - 1.7 In extraordinary cases the Deputy Headteacher may proceed as per an incident of Major Misconduct